 Product Labels feature overviewEdit on GitHub

-The Product Label feature enables product catalog managers to highlight the desired products by adding a special type of information—product labels.
+The Product Label feature lets product catalog managers highlight the needed products by adding a special type of information—product labels.

 A product label is a sales-related piece of information conveying a message about the product to a buyer.